This is the featured image of the How to Create a Dynamic Hi-Hat Sequence blog article.

 ~Hi Hat 1,2 & 3

-To continue improving our hi-hat sequence, we can add all of the channels to a new group and process them all together with some room reverb and compression.
+To continue improving our hi-hat sequence, we can add all the channels to a new group and process them with some room reverb and compression.
 As you can see in the image below, we chose the SP2016 Reverb by Eventide and the API2500 compressor by Waves Audio, but this is purely a matter of taste, so feel free to select the effects you like.

 This is a picture of SoundBridge sequencer as well as reverb and compressor effects used on the group hi-hat channel and their settings.